Murielle Steven Walsh_Wide.jpg

 In 2023, Murielle obtained an order granting class certification in the case, which is one of the first plaintiffs’ wins in the post-Goldman era, defeating defendants’ arguments that the alleged corrective disclosures were not a sufficient match to the alleged misrepresentations.

-In 2024, following six years of fiercely contested litigation, Murielle achieved a groundbreaking $70 million settlement on behalf of Wynn Resorts investors.
-It is one of the largest—if not the largest—Section 10b-5 settlements tied to #MeToo allegations.
+In 2024, following six years of fiercely contested litigation, Murielle negotiated a groundbreaking $70 million settlement on behalf of damaged Wynn Resorts investors.
+It is one of the largest—if not the largest—securities fraud settlements tied to #MeToo allegations.

-• Murielle led the litigation of In re Livent Noteholders’ Securities Litigation, a securities class action in which she successfully moved for summary judgment on both liability and damages against the Company’s top officers, the former Broadway producers Garth Drabinsky and Myron Gottlieb.
-The District Court awarded the plaintiffs $36 million, which represented 100% of the class-wide estimated damages.
-This case is one of the rare examples of a plaintiff prevailing on all counts at the summary judgment stage.
+• Murielle led the litigation of In re Livent Noteholders’ Securities Litigation, a securities class action in which she successfully moved for summary judgment on both liability and damages against the company’s top officers, the former Broadway producers Garth Drabinsky and Myron Gottlieb.
+The district court awarded the plaintiffs $36 million, which represented 100% of the estimated class-wide damages.
+The Livent case is a rare example of plaintiffs prevailing on all counts at the summary judgment stage.

 • As the lead litigator of EBC I, Inc. v.
 Goldman Sachs & Co., Murielle obtained a landmark ruling: that a managing underwriter can owe fiduciary duties of loyalty and care to an issuer in connection with a public offering of the issuer stock, even in the absence of any contractual agreement.
-Professor John C. Coffee, a renowned Columbia University securities law professor, commenting on the ruling, stated: “It’s going to change the practice of all underwriting.”
-The case was ultimately settled for a highly favorable (confidential) settlement in favor of the issuer plaintiff.
+John C. Coffee, a renowned law professor at Columbia University, commenting on the ruling, stated: “It’s going to change the practice of all underwriting.”
+The case was ultimately settled for a highly favorable, confidential settlement in favor of the issuer plaintiff.

-• As a key member of the team litigating in In re Comverse Technology, Inc. Securities Litigation, Murielle obtained a historic $225 million recovery for the Class.
-The complaint alleged that executives from telecommunications software company Comverse Technology, Inc. misled investors by backdating stock options on a mass scale, enriching themselves in the process.
+• As a key member of the team litigating in In re Comverse Technology, Inc. Securities Litigation, Murielle helped obtain a historic $225 million recovery for the class.
+The complaint alleged that executives from telecommunications software company Comverse Technology misled investors by backdating stock options on a mass scale, enriching themselves in the process.
 After these fraudulent practices were uncovered, shares in the company plummeted.

-• In a securities class action that Murielle led against Ormat Technologies, Inc., a renewable energy technology company listed on both the NYSE and Tel Aviv Stock Exchange, she not only achieved certification for parallel classes of investors that invested on both exchanges, but she also achieved a favorable monetary settlement for defrauded Ormat investors.
+• In a securities class action that she led against Ormat Technologies, Inc., a renewable energy technology company listed on both the NYSE and Tel Aviv Stock Exchange, Murielle not only achieved certification for parallel classes of investors that invested on both exchanges, but she also achieved a favorable monetary settlement for defrauded Ormat investors.

-• In 2018, Murielle led the action against Corinthian Colleges—one of the largest for-profit colleges in the country— which arose from Corinthian’s alleged misrepresentations about its job placement rates, enrollment statistics, and more.
-Murielle secured a $3.3 million settlement for the Class of investors—a noteworthy victory given that two similar cases against Corinthian Colleges had previously been dismissed, and the Company was on the brink of bankruptcy.
+• In 2018, Murielle led a securities class action against Corinthian Colleges—one of the largest for-profit colleges in the country— which arose from Corinthian’s alleged misrepresentations about its job placement rates, enrollment statistics, and more.
+She secured a $3.3 million settlement for the class of investors—a noteworthy victory given that two similar cases against Corinthian Colleges had previously been dismissed, and the company was on the brink of bankruptcy.

 Murielle graduated cum laude from New York Law School in 1996, where she was the recipient of the Irving Mariash Scholarship.
 During law school, Murielle interned with the Kings County District Attorney and worked within the mergers and acquisitions group of Sullivan & Cromwell.